Absulit/points/docs/steps_after_installing.md

-# Code Setup

-Steps after installing.
+# Steps after installing

 Here you will actually create the application and add the vertex, fragment and compute shaders.

+You might need a few resources to learn about shaders or WebGPU in general.
+You can take a look at [WebGPU Fundamentals](https://webgpufundamentals.org/) but this is a low level guide and you might not need everything from there because POINTS wraps and simplifies a lot of these concepts, but I would recommend the following lessos:

+- [WGSL](https://webgpufundamentals.org/webgpu/lessons/webgpu-wgsl.html) the programming language used in the shaders and very important in compute shaders.

+- [WebGPU from WebGL](https://webgpufundamentals.org/webgpu/lessons/webgpu-from-webgl.html) You already know WebGL.

 [code: examples_tutorial/cdn/main.js](examples_tutorial/cdn/main.js)